 The Isle of Carna.
 Your Private Island Paradise.

-Carna is a small island lying in Loch Sunart, nestled between the Ardnamurchan and Morvern peninsulas on the West Coast of Scotland.
+Carna is a small island in Loch Sunart, nestled between the Ardnamurchan and Morvern peninsulas on the West Coast of Scotland.
 Although now a place known for its peace and seclusion the island is packed with history stretching back to being formed up to a billion years ago!
-The island is a 600 acre mosaic of wildlife rich habitats including traditional wildflower meadows, Birchwood, Pinewood and internationally important Atlantic Oakwoods, heather moorland, peatland, hill grazing, many burns and some bogs.
-All of which is open to explore to our guests and visitors.
+The island is a 600-acre mosaic of wildlife-rich habitats including traditional wildflower meadows, Birchwood, Pinewood, and internationally important Atlantic Oakwoods, heather moorland, peatland, hill grazing, many burns, and some bogs.
+All of which are open to explore to our guests and visitors.

 The island was originally part of the Kingdom of Dalriada which in the late 6th to early 7th century covered roughly the west coast of Scotland and Ulster in Ireland.
 Then came the invasion of the Vikings beginning in 795 AD who went on to control from Shetland to the Isle of Man to the east coast of Ireland.
-This rule by waxed and waned until it was decisively seized by Somerled in 1156 and evolved into the hybrid Norse-Gaelic dynasty of the ‘Lordship of the Isles’.
-This realm was under the nominal overlord of the King of Scots but in reality functioning with complete autonomy.
+This rule waxed and waned until it was decisively seized by Somerled in 1156 and evolved into the hybrid Norse-Gaelic dynasty of the ‘Lordship of the Isles’.
+This realm was under the nominal overlord of the King of Scots but in reality, functioned with complete autonomy.
 The Clan Donald emerged as the ruling family of this lordship and the clan gathered on Carna prior to the battle of Inverlochy in 1431 where they were victorious against the royal army.
-After the discovery of a plot with the English against the Scottish crown, the title and estates were forfeited to the Scottish king (the title now being held by Prince Charles).
+After discovering a plot with the English against the Scottish crown, the title and estates were forfeited to the Scottish king (the title now being held by Prince William).
 However, not everyone accepted this, including Domnhall Dubh a grandson of a previous lord, who with the backing of England began to lead an insurrection from Carna in 1543 to regain the Lordship.
-Alas he died two years later so was not successful.
+Alas, he died two years later so he was not successful.

 The island then belonged to the Duke of Argyll until the 18th century, changing hands several times until it was purchased by the Canon Newton in 1881, whose descendants the Milward-Towers family still own it today.